 # Git: Laboratory 1

-Version management is today an essential part of software development.
+Version control is today an essential part of software development.

 It also enables several people to work in parallel on a project.

-The purpose of this lab is that you should learn how to use version management systems, specifically git, which today is the most popular version management tool.
+The purpose of this lab is that you should learn how to use version control systems, specifically Git, which is the most popular version control tool today.

-Although we use git here, the knowledge will also be useful in other version management systems.
+Although we use Git here, the knowledge will also be useful in other version control systems.

-** Note ** - Read throughout the laboration before starting.
+** Note ** - Read throughout the lab before starting.

 ## Documentation.